 Take a Journey to the Blue Waters of St. Mary’s Island

 It’s a tiny wonder of a natural miracle.
-The volcanic rocks which are molded in columnar bars in the process of cooling down, adds to the beauty of this island.
+The volcanic rocks which are moulded in columnar bars in the process of cooling down, add to the beauty of this island.
 Late noon is a perfect time to witness the clear blue waters surrounding the island.
 Photographers would get their picture perfect in absence of too many visitors.
-It is a perfect place for taking a dip in the sea as the rocks with the sandy bed of shells keeps the water perfectly clear.
+It is a perfect place for taking a dip in the sea as the rocks with the sandy bed of shells keep the water perfectly clear.
 Or else you can just enjoy the cool sea breeze sitting under the shades of rocks or under the canopies, searching for the horizon which will be a difficult task, as the blue sky plays the trick by merging in the sea giving it the perfect blend of its own colour.

 You can reach this island by a ferry from Malpe beach; which will cost Rs.
 200 for round way journey.

 After visiting the island you can enjoy the seafood available on the beach or take a long walk on the shore while keeping your children busy in the rides available on the beach.
 Various water sports can also be tried but do not forget to bargain 😉

 Enjoy the scenic road to Aanegudde

 As the name suggests it is a small hill inhabited by the Elephant God, Ganesha.
 At the base of the temple is a Shiv-Parvati Temple located in a pond.
 To reach to the main temple you need to exercise a bit and climb up the stairs and walk through the ground and right under a huge peepal tree you would find a beautifully carved and coloured temple of Lord Ganesha.
 The interior is also beautifully carved and decorated with a two and a half feet high silver idol of the Lord.